awslabs/multi-model-server/docs/mms_on_fargate.md

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3_Config_1.png)

-Now is important part, you need to create [IAM role](https://aws.amazon.com/iam) that will be used to publish metrics to CloudWatch:
+Now is important part, you need to create a [IAM role](https://aws.amazon.com/iam) that will be used to publish metrics to CloudWatch:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/Task+Execution+IAM+Role+.png)